These are the main concepts in this subject:

-Goods and Services: In an economy, goods are the physical products or objects that can be purchased and services are non-materials actions that are performed for a customer.
+Goods and Services: In an economy, goods are the physical products or objects that can be purchased and services are non-material actions that are performed for a customer.
 So, buying food at the grocery store to make dinner is a purchase of goods, while paying a personal chef to make dinner for you is a purchase of services.

-Needs and Wants: A need is defined as something essential to a person’s health and well-being that they cannot live without, while a want describes goods or services that a person prefers to have, but are not necessary for basic human survival.
+Needs and Wants: A need is defined as something essential to a person’s health and well-being that they cannot live without, while a want describes goods or services that a person prefers or desires to have, but are not necessary for basic human survival.
 For example, everyone needs food and water to survive but someone might want a soda and burger to eat because it’s their favorite meal.

-Scarcity: Scarcity refers to the limited amount of resources available to fulfill every individual’s needs and wants.
+Scarcity: Scarcity refers to the limited amount of resources available to fulfill every individual’s unlimited needs and wants.

 Interdependence: No single economy can fulfill all of its wants and needs, which leads to the development of interdependence, or reliance on another country’s supply of goods and services.
 For example, a country that cannot produce wheat may rely on trade arrangements with a neighboring country to ensure bread is available in their grocery stores.

-Supply Side Economics (Reaganomics)
+Supply-Side Economics (Reaganomics)

 Supply-side economics is the idea that government involvement in the economy should primarily make business production easier.
 This can be done by decreasing taxes and business regulations with the assumption that increased capital allows more products to be produced and more people to be employed.